LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 When a prospect is evaluating whether to reach out to you, they visit your LinkedIn profile and read it like a sales page.
 They look at your headline, your photo, your about section — and then their eye lands on the Featured section, which sits prominently below the top fold of every profile.

 The Featured section is where you control the exact impression that determines whether this visitor books a call or keeps scrolling.
 Yet most AI agency owners either leave it empty, fill it with random posts, or use it in ways that are impressive to other agency owners but confusing to the clients they actually want to attract.
+This guide covers the complete Featured section strategy for AI agency owners — what to include, how to optimize each item, and ten specific examples of featured content that converts profile visitors into discovery calls.

 The Featured section appears in one of the highest-attention positions on your LinkedIn profile — immediately below your headline and photo, before your experience or education.
 On both desktop and mobile, it is one of the first things a profile visitor encounters after forming their initial impression.

 For AI agency owners specifically, the Featured section solves a fundamental sales challenge: how do you help a profile visitor quickly understand what you do, what you have achieved, and what working with you looks like — before they have invested time reading your full profile or booking a discovery call?
 The answer is the Featured section, designed as a curated portfolio of evidence and entry points.
+LinkedIn surfaces featured items visually in a way no other profile section receives — each item renders as a card with a large thumbnail, a bold title, and a description.
+In a profile full of text, those visual cards catch the eye immediately.

 Featured Section Content Types: Click-Through Rate Comparison